 1. Plan a “customer-like” event for your employees.

+Plan your sales meeting for your employees the same way you plan an event for your customers.
 Your employees are your first customer.
 They have to believe in your company, your brand, and your offering before anyone else can.
 Treating them like customers will generate excitement and buzz around your sales meeting.
-A memorable experience will drive greater retention of information and will keep your sales team looking forward to the annual sales meeting year over year.
+A memorable experience will drive greater retention of information and will keep your sales team looking forward to the annual sales meeting year after year.

 - What are your sales team’s needs and challenges?
 Identifying these will allow you to maximize the value of your content.